The Price of Water (A Babushka Short Story)

 The surreal quiet of the Kyzylkum desert slipped away as he stepped into the vibrant, teal-domed Bazaar of Chorsu, which he had been staring at for the better part of an hour.
 Now that he had finally made it to Samarkand, part of him wondered if it was all just a mirage.

-He hadn’t really known what to expect—he knew that Samarkand housed one of the nine master nodes of the interplanetary file system, a critical hub for vast digital archives.
 Yet from a single, sweeping glance, Lev could tell that the people here either didn’t know this, or lacked the technical acumen to recover the files.
 The marketplace buzzed with activity, but the subtle signs of neglect were there: dim, sputtering lights strung between stalls, the intermittent hum of a generator straining under a weak power grid, and the unmistakable absence of any advanced technology.
 Without stable electricity, even if they had a computer capable of processing the files, it would’ve been rendered useless.

 Still, the sight that greeted him stirred a small flicker of hope.
 The world he’d thought was unraveling at the seams still clung to life.
 The minarets of Samarkand rose before him, miraculously untouched by time or war; he marveled that they still stood.
 And here, the ancient bazaar pulsed with movement, voices, and color.